stanwood/SourceModel_iOS/README.md

 That's it! 😊

-You are probebly wondering where to go from here?
+You are probably wondering where to go from here?
 Let's look at a more complex cases, and how `SourceModel` can help you.

 ### Working with `Sections`